MaxiDonkey/CerebraChainAI/README.md

 ## Use case

-Now, let's look at how this function is called.
+Now, let's look at how this method is called.

 *MyClass is an instance of the TMyClass class.*
 ```Delphi